Find exactly what you're looking for through the Denison A-Z. From people to departments, offices, buildings, and more—you'll find it all here.

 In addition to his career as a trumpet player and band conductor, Wade is also a highly sought-after hammered dulcimer performer, composer and teacher.
 A National Hammered Dulcimer Champion, he can be heard on more than a dozen recordings and is a columnist for the Dulcimer Players News Journal.
 He has personally released seven CDs and six popular method books.
 His recent students include the 2004, 2007 and 2012 National Hammered Dulcimer Champions.

 His most recent solo hammered dulcimer CD, Grass Roots, has received rave reviews since its release in 2013.
 This CD won him an invitation to perform at the world’s largest and most prestigious Bluegrass festival, The Walnut Valley Festival, in Winfield, Kansas, where he performed as a headliner with Denison faculty members, Dr. Andy Carlson and Casey Cook, along with Grammy Award winning artists.
-On the merit of this recording Dr. Wade was recently invited to perform in Taiwan at the World Cimbalom Congress and National Taichung University.
+On the merit of this recording Dr. Wade was invited to perform in Taiwan at the World Cimbalom Congress and National Taichung University.
 In Taiwan he lectured on American music and presented his CD in concert.

 Dirt Simple: Hammered Dulcimer, Mel Bay Publications, Inc., 2013.

 - ISBN: 978-078-668-550-9

 Killer Technique: Hammered Dulcimer, Mel Bay Publications, Inc., 2013.

 Easy Does It: Popular Jam Tunes You CAN Play, Mel Bay Publications, Inc., 2011 & 2012.

 - ISBN: 1610659678.